 - Many different sizes of inserts available for growing plants in

-- Supports 3 different sizes of pots for larger plants
+- The trays support 3 different sizes of pots for larger plants

 - Can also support seed starting trays